Trip Advisor Excellency

 Activities: worshiping crows

 Kaag Tihar is marked as the first day of the Tihar.
-On this day, people offer rice to the crows, “the traveler of death.”
+Today, people offer rice to the crows, “the traveler of death.”
 This day is called the resting day for the crows as they are busy all year spherical.
-People worship crows to make sure that the crow’s area unit was happy.
-Otherwise, they’ll inform the bad news, and nasty things would happen within the coming back year.
+People worship crows to ensure the crow’s area unit is happy.
+Otherwise, they’ll inform the bad news, and nasty things will happen within the coming year.

 People worship crows and ravens and offer them sweets and dishes by placing them on the roofs of houses.
 In Hinduism, the crawling of ravens and crows symbolizes sadness and grief.
-Thus, devotees offer crows sweet food to sort out pain and depression in the coming days.
-This day is also considered as the days representing divine attachment between humans and other animals.
+Thus, devotees offer sweet food to crows to sort out pain and depression in the coming days.
+This day also represents divine attachment between humans and other animals.

 Day 2: Kukur Tihar/Dog Day